shubhamkumaragrawal/Student_Management_System_With_MySQL/README.md

 Step 4: Install Some Libraries using pip install & Import it.</B>

-A simple Python script for managing student records and information.
+<H2>The Student Management System is a comprehensive application built with Python and MySQL designed to simplify the management and organization of student-related information in educational institutions.
+It provides a centralized platform for administrators and educators to manage student records efficiently.</H2>

 ## Key Features
-- Add, update, and delete student records
+- Add, search, update, and delete student records
 - View detailed student information
+- Export data

 ## Technologies Used
 - Python